Skip to content

 Admissions

-Requirements for the M.S. in Strategic Communications – General Program
+Requirements for the M.S. in Strategic Communications – General program

 A-State Online offers a streamlined admission to help you get started quickly and easily.
 Applicants seeking admission to the M.S. in Strategic Communications – General must submit a sample of writing, which could be a recent term paper or research paper.
 Review the full admission requirements below.